CenFs/wsd17-ReactPlay/README.md

 ## Project execution
 * We will use whatsapp for communication.
-* We will use Scrum methodology during development, so development is divided into sprints.
+* We will use Scrum methodology during development, so we will divide our development into sprints, BUT...
+    * We will not systematically evaluate difficulty, value or risks of any tasks.
+    * We will not have extensive sprint reviews.
 * We will meet live (face to face/Skype) when starting new sprints and when needed.
-* Normally everyone is assigned their own tasks and coding is done seperately.
+* Normally everyone is assigned their own tasks and development is done seperately.
-* Coding night will be held when necessary.
+* Coding nights will be held when necessary or convenient.
 * We will use gitlab issue tracker for sprint backlog and issue tracking.

 ## List of features

+These features will be implemented, unless otherwise specified.

 * User groups and basic user functionalities.
     * Any users can browse and search games.
     * Players can buy and play games, check and submit to highscores, save and load gamestates.